altrumai/.github/profile/README.md

 ### **What is AligneAI?**

 AligneAI has a distinctive approach to model deployment and data privacy.
 We specialise in offering AI models like LLMs and text Embedding models, including equivalents to the widely recognised ChatGPT, but with a key difference: we use open source models that are designed to operate within your private workspace on our secure cloud platform.
+Additionally, with AligneAI you will be able to wrap your model interactions with toxic content identification, data privacy, and your requirement specific guardrails ensuring safe and secure use of AI.

 ### **Our Offerings**